SimGrafton/NotesApp/README.md

 1-improvement.

 commit -
-"Fixed issue where short category names were appearing next to eachother.
-Fixed issue where only parts of the top navbar could be dragged to move window.
-Removed inspect element option.
-Changed app icon so it isnt white, changed to yellow.
-Added proper button icons for all the context menu options. "
+"Changed the refresh button to a settings button, now creates a menu with options.
+Has a refresh button.
+Have not yet implemented the change dir location button as realised that onedrive would not work as cannot access to rewrite."

 Next jobs:
-Allow the change of the notes location, so that you can use onedrive and sync the notes.
-Icon for shortcut isnt working

 1. Test for a while
 3. 1-bug.
 Sometimes the delete category button is unresponsive.
+Icon for shortcut isnt working

 Future jobs:
 1. Enable dark mode